railwayapp/docs/src/docs/reference/regions.md

 The same is true if you attach a detached volume to a service in a different region.
 It will need to be migrated to the new region, which can take a while and cause downtime.

-### Caveats
+## Support

-You can't deploy database services to different regions.
-We recommend deploying Official Database Templates instead.
+For information on how to deploy your services to different regions, refer to [this guide](/guides/optimize-performance#configure-a-region).